LCozzoli/SMS-Activate.org/README.md

     console.log(`My balance is ${balance}`);
 })();

-/* Getting a number to activate Google services,
+/* Getting a number to activate Gmail services,
-* the wrapper converts automatically country names to the country id */ api.getNumber({ service: 'go', country: 'france' }).then(async number: SMSNumber => {
+* the wrapper automatically resolves country and services names */ api.getNumber({ service: 'Gmail', country: 'France' }).then(async number: SMSNumber => {

   // Do your stuff with number.phoneNumber here,
   // like writing in the number field